 Want to learn how to write a killer long description for your app?
 Have a look at these 6 tips:

 - Understand the differences between the App Store and Google Play

-- Do keyword research and find the most popular keywords
+- Do keyword research; find the most popular keywords

 - Add the most relevant keywords to the first 3 sentences